cognusion/AllHandsOnDeck/README.md

 Next, if the tag list contains "yum", step 2 is done, otherwise "azl" is looked for.
 If it too doesn't exist, filtering is aborted and the host is skipped.

 Finally, if the name of the host is not ugly, the filter succeeds and this host is added to the list that will get the command or workflow-of-commands executed on it.

+Since v2.1, filters also support limited fuzzy matching via _~=_ ("kinda equal") and _~!_ ("kinda not") operators. **Currently, it is a simple substring match, but may evolve in the future.**

 AWS Tags
 --------